Background

 The Peruvian tax system, through Article 44 of the Value Added Tax Law, approved by Supreme Decree No. 055-99-EF, establishes a clear distinction between two types of non-real operations, each with its own characteristics and tax consequences:

-First Type: Non-existent or simulated operations
+First Type: Non-existent or Simulated Operations

 Second Type: Transactions with Incorrect Issuer